 Keratoconus (kehr-uh-toh-koh-nus) is a condition in which the normally round, dome-shaped cornea thins and becomes distorted and irregular.
 A cone-like bulge develops, resulting in significant visual distortion.
 With keratoconus, the apex of the cone is usually displaced outwards and downwards and in the line of sight, creating an irregular astigmatism.

-Dr. Mozayeni, our fellowship-trained Cornea Specialist and LASIK eye surgeon, has frequently encountered this common disease during his expert exams and consultations.
-In the past, these patients with keratoconus typically needed a corneal transplant.
-But, there is an exciting, new, non-invasive treatment on the horizon.
+Our fellowship-trained cornea-specialists and LASIK surgeons Dr. Reza Mozayeni and Dr. Trey Nunnery here in Charlotte, frequently encountered this common disease during consultations.
+In the past, these patients with keratoconus typically needed a corneal transplant, but there is an exciting, new, non-invasive treatment on the horizon.

 Corneal cross-linking (CXL), which has been performed in Europe since 1997, has now been FDA approved in the United States.
 However, because it took so many years to acquire FDA approval, the methodology used in this FDA-approved version is now outdated.
 This method of CXL is called Epi-OFF, where the top skin layer of the cornea is removed as part of the CXL procedure for keratoconus treatment.